sloanliam/tubi-scraper/README.md

 ## If the above doesn't work:

-idk lol i made it for myself
+idc lol i made it for myself

+ok, i kind of care.